IlluviumGame/IIPs/iccps/iccp-15.md

 ## Opportunity to be Heard

-Once a VoNC complaint form is submitted, the Governance Community Manager (GCM)1 shall, within forty-eight (48) hours, share the complaint to the subject/s of the VoNC (Accused) and be given three (3) calendar days to submit a defense addressing said complaint.
+Once a VoNC complaint form is submitted, the Governance Community Manager (GCM) shall, within forty-eight (48) hours, share the complaint to the subject/s of the VoNC (Accused) and be given three (3) calendar days to submit a defense addressing said complaint.

 ## Peer Evaluation